 [powerkit_alert type=”info” dismissible=”false” multiline=”false”]

-Note: Another way to display the version of ffmpeg, is by adding the -version command line switch.
+Note: Another way to display the version of ffmpeg

 [/powerkit_alert]